-Kenchikai is a Kendo club that practices in Portland, Oregon, USA.
+Kenchikai is a Kendo club that practices in the Central Eastside Industrial District of Portland, Oregon, USA.
+Think: "kind of near OMSI."

 We break down our learning into three categories: Knowledge, Understanding, and Practice.
 We started Kenchikai with the idea that the first two points (knowledge and understanding) are just as important as practice.
 We think this way of learning and improving can be learned and applied to one's self-development, too.